bryanmcnett/aabo/README.md

 k-DOP is different from the ideas in this paper, in the following ways:

-* An Axis-Aligned Bounding Simplex does not have opposing planes, so it is not a k-DOP
+* An Axis-Aligned Bounding Simplex does not have opposing half-spaces, so it is not a k-DOP
-* k-DOP is about opposing planes, and AABO is about opposing pairs of bounding polyhedra. a 6DOP doesn’t have opposing polyhedra - it has only one rectangular solid - but still qualifies as a k-DOP.
+* k-DOP is about opposing half-spaces, and AABO is about opposing pairs of bounding polyhedra. a 6DOP doesn’t have opposing polyhedra - it has only one rectangular solid - but still qualifies as a k-DOP.
 An 8DOP *can* have opposing tetrahedra, but nowhere in literature can we find anyone mentioning this or making use of it, despite its large performance advantage.
 * A k-DOP does not have opposing polyhedra if there exists a hemisphere that contains none of its axes.
-Nowhere can we find discussion of how choice of axes affects a k-DOP’s ability to have opposing polyhedra, which is required to avoid reading half of an octahedron's planes most of the time.
+Nowhere can we find discussion of how choice of axes affects a k-DOP’s ability to have opposing polyhedra, which is required to avoid reading half of an octahedron's half-spaces most of the time.
 * k-DOP has faces aligned with [+-1,+-1,+-1] but AABO have axes that point at the vertices of a simplex
 * AABO is necessarily SOA (structure-of-arrays) to avoid reading the maxABCD tetrahedron into memory unless it's needed, and 8DOP is AOS (array-of-structures) in all known code.
 ```